Graph Parameters, Universal Obstructions, and WQO

 Consider now the problem $Π_{\p}$ that, given a graph $G$ and some non-negative integer $k,$ asks whether $\p(G)≤k.$ A general algorithmic problem is to derive a fixed parameter tractable algorithm (in short, an \FPT-algorithm) for $Π_{\p},$ that is an algorithm running in time $O(f(k)\cdot n^{c}),$ for some fixed constant $c.$ The design of an algorithm for $Π_{\p}$ for distinct instantiations of $\p$ is one of the most important running challenges in parameterized algorithm design \cite{Thilikos12GraphMinors,CyganFKLMPPS15para}.

-Notice now that the problem $Π_{\p}$ is equivalent to the problem of deciding membership in $\mathcal{G}_{\p,k}=\{G\mid \p(G)≤k\},$ for each possible $k.$ As we observed before, $\obs_{≤}(\mathcal{G}_{\p,k})$ is finite for every choice of $k.$ This implies that if $\p$ is $≤$-monotone and $≤$ satisfies conditions \textbf{B} and \textbf{C}, then $Π_{\p},$ admits a (non-constructive) \FPT-algorithm.
-Clearly, to make this algorithm constructive we need to know $\obs_{\p,k}^{≤},$ for every $k\in\mathbb{N},$ or at least some bound --as a computable function of $k$-- on the size of its graphs.
+Notice now that the problem $Π_{\p}$ is equivalent to the problem of deciding membership in $\Gcal_{\p,k},$ for each possible $k.$ This implies that, if $\p$ is $\leqslant$-monotone, $\leqslant$ satisfies condition \textbf{B}, which implies that $\obs_{\leqslant}(\Gcal_{\p,k})$ is finite for every choice of $k$, and condition \textbf{C}, then $Π_{\p}$ admits a (non-constructive) \FPT-algorithm.
+Clearly, to make this algorithm constructive we need to know $\obs_{\leqslant}(\Gcal_{\p,k}),$ for every $k\in\mathbb{N},$ or at least some bound -- as a computable function of $k$ -- on the size of its graphs.
 Typically, such bounds are highly non-trivial to prove and, when they exist, they are huge (see \cite{SauST21apices,LagergrenA91mini,Lagergren98,AdlerGK08comp} for examples of such bounds) and imply \FPT-algorithms with huge parametric dependences.
-Given the knowledge of a universal obstruction for $\p$ and given that the ``gap'' of its parametric equivalence with $\p$ is reasonable, this may instead lead to an \FPT-approximation algorithm with much better parametric dependence than the exact one.
-The potential of deriving \FPT-approximation for graph parameters, given some suitable choice of a universal obstructions is examined in \autoref{algorithms_section}.
+Given the knowledge of a universal obstruction for $\p$ and given that the ``gap'' of its asymptotic equivalence with $\p$ is reasonable, this may instead lead to an \FPT-approximation algorithm with better parametric dependence than the exact one.
+The potential of deriving \FPT-approximation for graph parameters, given some suitable choice of a universal obstruction is examined in \autoref{algorithms_section}.